-Of course, complying with the GDPR also means that businesses can maintain a good reputation with customers who value protection of their personal data.
+Of course, complying with the GDPR is not only about avoiding financial penalties.
+It is easier for businesses that are fully compliant to maintain a good reputation with customers who value the protection of their personal data.
 After all, no-one wants their personal data to be compromised.
-So, what GDPR best practices should your business is adopting, in preparation for May 2018?

 Know what the GDPR is about

-Another aim of the GDPR is to ensure that the protection of personal data is dealt with in the same way across all EU states.
-Although individual DPAs will have leeway in some areas, such as the imposition of fines, it’s expected that they will liaise with each other.
-This means that there should be a new uniformity to data protection management in the EU.
+Another aim of the GDPR is to ensure the requirements for protecting personal data is uniform across all EU states.
+Although individual Data Protection Authorities have leeway in some areas, such as the imposition of fines, it is expected that they will liaise closely with one another.
+That means there should be a new uniformity to data protection and management of personal data everywhere in the EU.

 Understand what the GDPR means for you